The recent popularity of low carb & keto diets has me feeling a little sad.

 Make the dough:

 Combine the milk, butter, eggs, sugar, and yeast in the bowl of a stand mixer.
 Add 2 cups of the flour and stir with a wooden spoon until absorbed.
-Attach the dough hook to the mixer, turn to medium-low speed, and gradually add the remaining flour, kneading until a mass of dough begins to forms.
+Attach the dough hook to the mixer, turn to medium-low speed, and gradually add the remaining flour and salt, kneading until a mass of dough begins to forms.
 Only add as much flour as needed to bring the dough together.
 Continue kneading on medium-high speed for 4 to 5 minutes until a soft, smooth ball of dough is formed.
 The dough should feel elastic and slightly tacky to the touch.
 Only add additional flour if the dough is unbearably sticky.

 Lightly spray a large clean bowl with cooking spray and place the dough in the bowl.
 Cover the bowl lightly with plastic wrap.
 Let rise for about 1 1/2 to 2 hours at room temperature or until the dough is big, puffy, and about doubled in size.